 Once added, the system will automatically pull the content from the source and store it in our system.

-Once the Content Hub has been populated, it’s ready to use in the chatbot.
+Once the Content hub has been populated, it’s ready to use by your AI.

-The AI node - Have a conversation with Ava - is required in the flow and once added, you can select the Content Hub you would like to use.
+For the Ava Chatbot, the AI node - Have a conversation with Ava - is required in the flow to use your Content hub and once this node is added, you can select the Content hub you would like to use with it.

 For more on creating the chatbot and building flows, see Creating and editing Chatbots.